 Mindie Burgoyne is a storyteller from a long line of storytellers.
 She uses that capability today as a travel writer, blogger, author, tour operator and speaker.
 Her focus is traveling within the context of a story to mystical – magical places that stir the heart, mind, and spirit.
 Her tour company, Travel Hag Tours, LLC has three subsidiaries – Chesapeake Ghosts – a cluster of 11 regional ghost walks on the Eastern Shore of Maryland, Thin Places Mystical Tours – annual tours and travel services to mystical/sacred sites in Ireland, and Heartwheel Media, a publishing arm that uses for her published books and freelance writing.

 Mindie is the past president of the Eastern Shore Writers Association and has written six books on regional travel.
 Her writings and photographs have been featured in the Washington Post, Baltimore Sun, CBS News, National Geographic Television Network, the Today Show, Maryland Life Magazine, What’s Up?
-Magazines, Coastal Style, the National Catholic Reporter, Guideposts, the Vancouver Sun, Metropolitan Magazine and Notre Dame Alumni Magazine as well as numerous business and travel websites.
+Magazines, Coastal Style, the National Catholic Reporter, Guideposts, the Vancouver Sun, Metropolitan Magazine, and Notre Dame Alumni Magazine as well as numerous business and travel websites.
 Mindie currently runs four blog sites – three focusing on travel and one is an opinion blog.

 Mindie has launched a new travel podcast about mindful travel to mystical sites.
 The Thin Places Travel Podcast was launched in February of 2018.
 Listen to the Thin Places Travel Podcast on iTunes or on the website.

-“My writing has driven all of my income” Mindie states.
+“My writing has driven my income” Mindie states.
 “Writing about Ireland and the Haunted Eastern Shore of the Chesapeake has created the interest in tours to these places.
 Then my use of social media to promote my writing and tours led to an interest in training and speaking about the uses of social media platforms.”
 She readily admits that while she loves the tours and speaking, writing is her passion.
 It’s where all the “newness” happens.
 Mindie admits that she hates the writing process.
 “Crafting written work is art.
 It’s making something out of nothing, and that creation is seen only in the reader’s imagination.
 It’s hell.
 But the sense of accomplishment that washes over you when you discover people are actually reading your work and being changed by it is the addictive element that drives you to do it all over again.”